HelloTinyWorld/dsa4262/README.md

 ## Task 1:

-1. Ensure all packages in requirements.txt have been isntalled and create the empty folder called task1
+1. Ensure all packages in requirements.txt have been installed and create the empty folder called task1
 ```bash
 mkdir task1
 ```